 5 St Andrew’s Hill offers a responsive service and results-orientated representation.
-The barristers of 5 St Andrew's Hill have extensive experience in their respective practice areas and can also draw upon the knowledge and experience of other barristers in cases involving complex or esoteric aspects of law.
+The barristers of 5 St Andrew's Hill have extensive experience in their respective practice areas.
+They are instructed in the most complex cases, often with esoteric points of law.

 Over 60 Exceptional Individuals Made Stronger as a Team